-In the rest of this section, we recall the elementary facts about dual numbers followed by the basic domain-theoretic notions and results required in this paper.
-In Section~\ref{directional-l-derivative}, we develop the domain-theoretic generalization of Clarke's subgradient for topological vector spaces.
+The paper is organised as follows.
+In the rest of this section, we recall the elementary facts about dual numbers, followed by the domain-theoretic notions and results required in this paper.
+In Section~\ref{directional-l-derivative}, we develop the domain-theoretic generalization of Clarke's subgradient for Hausdorff topological vector spaces.
 In Section~\ref{star-op}, we introduce the domain of dual numbers.
 In Section~\ref{language}, we present the syntax of Dual PCF, with its denotational and operational semantics, and prove adequacy.
 In Section~\ref{examples}, a wide range of examples of functions and functionals definable in Dual PCF are presented.
-In section~\ref{consistency-section}, we define the notion of local consistency between the real and dual part of a function on the dual domain.
+In section~\ref{consistency-section}, we define the notion of local consistency between the real and dual parts of a function on the dual domain.
 In Section~\ref{correctness}, we show that the semantic interpretations of the functions definable in Dual PCF are locally consistent.
-Finally, in Section~\ref{lin-func}, we prove that all linear functionals on real functions that tend to zero at infinity are definable in Dual PCF.
+Finally, in Section~\ref{lin-func}, we prove that all linear functionals on real functions that vanish at infinity are definable in Dual PCF.